wp-plugins/somatic-framework/readme.txt

 * field argument 'toggle-control' - should be assigned only to a 'radio' or 'select' field type (and only one per page)
 * field argument 'toggle-group' - array of names corresponding with the possible values of the toggle-control selector.
 If the current value is in the array, that field is shown, otherwise hidden
 * changes to table structure for metabox field rows - now descriptions and extra options are all within the main field row, so they can all be hidden together
+* FIX: taxonomy dropdown selectors can finally use "Create New" and have a new term created upon save! just use soma_select_taxonomy_terms('mytaxonomy', true) to generate the field 'options' array

 = 1.7.5 =
 * FIX: metabox field type 'checkbox-single' (now known as 'toggle') finally works as expected!
 You can uncheck things now :-P